The heat kernel on curvilinear polygonal domains in surfaces: Heat spaces

-This construction at the vertices needs to be imitated at the edges, so now lift the triple intersection of the diagonal, boundary, and $t=0$, namely $\{ (z, z', t): z=z' \in E, t=0\}$, to $[M_0 ^2; \hvff_{jj} \cap \{t=0\}, dt]$, and denote this lift by $\beta^* (\{ (z, z', t): z=z' \in E, t=0\})$.
-This is a boundary face which meets ff.
-Blow up this lifted face parabolically with respect to $t$, creating a new boundary hypersurface at each side face.
+This construction at the vertices needs to be imitated at the edges, so now lift the triple intersection of the diagonal, boundary, and $T=0$, namely $\{ (z, z', 0): z=z' \in E\}$, to $[M_0 ^2; \hvff_{jj} \cap \{T=0\}]$.
+As the lift of a p-submanifold is a p-submanifold, this lift is a boundary p-submanifold which meets ff.
+We blow it up, creating a new boundary hypersurface at each side face.
 We denote their union by sf, for ``side face(s)".
 When we need to distinguish components, we shall refer to the $j^{th}$ component as sf$_{j}$.
 Observe that the side faces are pairwise disjoint, as their intersection in $\Omega_0\times\Omega_0\times[0,1)$ has already been blown up to create ff.
 Let us call the space at this point the ``reduced double heat space" $M_{rh}^2$.
 It is the analogue in our setting of the ``intermediate heat space'' in \cite[\S 3.1]{MaVe}.
 Specifically, we have